HetorusNL/tapl/README.md

 ## TODO

+- char type should be generated as u8, not char
 - add error message to the error token and print that instead of "found 'TokenType.ERROR'!"
 - modifiable strings
   - add string class-like thing